-- Persons exempted under CHSC§25163. - Persons operating a vehicle in an emergency situation at the direction of a peace officer. - Drivers who tow a fifth-wheel travel trailer over 15,000 pounds GVWR or a trailer coach over 10,000 pounds GVWR, when the towing is not for compensation.
-Drivers must have a noncommercial Class A license. - Drivers of housecars over 40 feet but not over 45 feet, with endorsement. - Non-civilian military personnel operating military vehicles. - Implement of husbandry operators who are not required to have a driver license. - Vanpools
+- Drivers exempted under CHSC §25163. - Drivers operating a vehicle in an emergency situation at the direction of a peace officer. - Drivers who tow a fifth-wheel travel trailer over 15,000 pounds GVWR or a trailer coach over 10,000 pounds GVWR, when the towing is not for compensation.
+Drivers must have a noncommercial Class A DL. - Drivers of housecars over 40 feet but not over 45 feet, with endorsement. - Non-civilian military personnel drivers operating military vehicles. - Implement of husbandry operators who are not required to have a DL. - Vanpool drivers.